 The agreement promotes collaborative opportunities in international education in the areas of study abroad activities, information exchange, and professional development for teachers.
 Areas of support outlined include fostering globally competent leaders through access to student places at Hiroshima Global Academy (HiGA).

-The signing brought together Superintendent of the Hokkaido Board of Education Rie Hirakawa, and Director of North Asia CAPE Professor Paul Clark, and was witnessed by Consul-General of Japan in Auckland Shinichi Hamada, and Consul Yusaku Sekeno.
+The signing brought together Superintendent of the Hiroshima Prefectural Board of Education Rie Hirakawa, and Director of North Asia CAPE Professor Paul Clark, and was witnessed by Consul-General of Japan in Auckland Shinichi Hamada, and Consul Yusaku Sekeno.
 Also present were representatives from NA CAPE, HiGA, Education New Zealand, and the University of Auckland.